mdonertas/TK_ImmuneAging_MultiOmics/README.md

 Gene set enrichment analysis was performed using `gseGO` function in `clusterProfiler` package, using human gene symbols and `org.Hs.eg.db` annotation package in R. We analysed the GO Biological Processes categories with a minimum of 10 and maximum of 500 annotated genes.
 We used BY correction for multiple testing and considered BY-corrected p-value\<0.05 as significant.
 Details of Human - *N. furzeri* orthology mapping are explained under `Helper functions/data -> Gene ID & Orthology mapping`.
 Two outputs from `gseGO` function are used: core enrichment genes (i.e. genes that contribute most to the enrichment result.) and NES (i.e. normalized enrichment score).

+### Choice of GO representatives for visualisation and summarisation

+Since go enrichment results gave many significant GO categories but most of them showed overlaps, we used an in-house method to choose representative GO categories for visualisation and summarisation purposes.
+GO enrichment results include the whole list of GO categories, together with their representatives.

+In order to choose the representatives we calculated the jaccard similarity between GO categories based on core enrichment genes.
+We then performed hierarchical clustering of the similarity matrix, cutting the tree at different levels (20 to 70 clusters).
+We calculated the median jaccard index within each cluster.
+We take the minimum number of clusters, k, where at least half of the clusters have median jaccard index of 0.5 or higher.
+This resulted in 20 clusters (=representatives) for plasma proteomics and 50 clusters (=representatives) for kidney marrow proteomics.

 ### Plasma proteomics - GSEA details

 438 of 474 proteins had at least one ortholog in humans.
 In total they map to 608 human proteins.
 In order to make sure 1 to many orthology does not bias the results, we repeated the analysis using only 1 random ortholog resulting in 438 proteins.
 We detected a spearman correlation of 0.95 (p-value \< 2.2e-16).
 Enrichment results are given as: